- Military Basics

 Are You Ready?

 Ending domestic abuse is a shared community responsibility.
-Be ready to end domestic abuse by learning specific ways you can help, including resources to share, through this flyer.
+Learn specific ways you can help to unite against domestic abuse, including by sharing resources through this flyer.

 - Call 911 if the victim is in immediate danger of assault or physical injury.
 If on a military installation, call your military law enforcement office.